JavedNissar/fingine/README.md

 # About

-Finsim is a Rust library that intends to provide personal finance simulation capabilities within the Canadian and American regulatory environments.
+Fingine is a personal financial simulation engine that is intended to enable folks to write scripts that allow them to simulate their finances in various scenarios.

 # Principles

-1. Emphasize geographic and temporal flexibility with all features with the caveat that this should only work in Canada and the US
+1. Emphasize geographic and temporal flexibility with all features
-2. Emphasize modularization to enable finsim's components to be used as individual libraries
+2. Provide a reasonably easy scripting environment
+3. Emphasize performance in order to enable folks to iterate on their scripts quickly

 # Components

-- `simple_money`: a crate that encodes the concept of money
+- `simple_money`: a crate that encodes the concept of money.
+This should be available independently of `fingine`.
-- `tax_engine`: a crate that will calculate taxes accounting for deductions and credits across Canada and the US
+- `income_tax_engine`: a crate that will calculate taxes across a progressive income tax system and provide hooks for deductions and credits.
+This should be available independently of `fingine`.
-- `finsim`: a crate that will encode the concept of accounts and assets as well as an event system that can be used to modify accounts and assets
+- `financial_primitives`: Model a variety of financial primitives such as loans, stock options, stocks, mortgages, bonds, annuities, crypto, commodities, and real estate.
+This should further include financial events such as receiving payments, spending, investment growth, and downturns.
+- `fingine`: an application that exposes various primitives to scripts which are intended to encode scenarios in personal finance.

 # Roadmap

-A useful framing I uncovered while thinking about what I would like this project to achieve is what questions do I hope to help people (and myself) answer this year.
-For 2021, I would like to help folks answer the following question:

-* When given two job offers in Canada, how can someone figure out which one is better from the perspective of increasing their net worth over the amount of time they expect to be in that job?
+Goals for 2022:
+* Complete implementation and release of `simple_money` to allow for the modeling of a majority of the world's currencies
+* Complete implementation and release of `income_tax_engine` to allow for the modeling of a majority of the world's tax engines.
+This will require deferring some of the modelling onto users; for example, I expect the concept of capital gains will not be encoded in the `income_tax_engine` as what that entails is very country dependent.
+* Complete implementation of `financial_primitives`
+* Choose scripting language for `fingine` and plan how to expose underlying components to scripts.